 Here at MacKeeper, our job regarding malware is twofold.

 First and foremost, we act as a malicious software removal tool.
-We scan our users' Macs for potentially harmful software and remove it from their device once detected.
+We scan our users' Macs for potentially harmful software and remove it from their devices once detected.
 Second, we share information about the importance of online security and keep our malware detection criteria transparent to anyone interested in this information.

 The criteria MacKeeper uses to identify malicious software